lowagner/sparrow-bullets/README.md

 - Q resets play
 - [Enter] quits the game
 - [Backspace] pauses/unpauses
-- Arrow keys move the checkered dumptruck
+- Arrow keys move the checkered dumptruck, RELATIVE motion!

-If you fall on your face or side, the arrow keys may do something which is unexpected (for you), but I contend that it makes sense, if you know exactly how you landed.
+If you fall on your face or side, the arrow keys may do something which is unexpected (for you), but I contend that it makes sense (in a relative way), if you know exactly how you landed.
 Also you have control of your orientation midair, but not your velocity.
 This is important for certain levels.
 For instance, if you hold forward while jumping, you will probably land on your face, whereas if you jump and then press backwards you may have a little more control.

-Note, all levels are beatable, try to figure them out.
+Note:  All levels are beatable, try to figure them out.

 Roadmap